More than 50 million under winter weather alerts across the East Coast with snow and heavy winds on the way - KTVZ

 And in Virginia, 75 service members were staged for storm response, including “personnel with chain saws for clearing fallen trees and heavy duty tactical vehicles capable of traveling through deep snow at key locations,” the Virginia National Guard said in a news release.

-Virginia State Police say the agency responded to at least 142 traffic crashes and 162 disabled vehicles during a nearly 13-hour period Sunday.
+Virginia State Police say the agency responded to nearly 1,000 traffic crashes and disabled vehicles across the state Sunday.
+The incidents were “mostly vehicle damage” and there were no reported traffic deaths, VSP said in a tweet.

 The National Weather Service office in Atlanta reported numerous accidents across north Georgia Sunday and Gov. Brian Kemp asked residents to stay off the roads.